michaelaliotti/michaelaliotti.github.io/_posts/2018-12-10-are-your-goals-helpful-or-harmful.md

 ---
 layout: post
-title: Are Your Goals Helpful or Harmful?
+title: Are your goals helpful or harmful?
 ---

 There are two schools of thought when it comes to setting goals: